ethereum/go-ethereum/docs/developers/geth-developer/disclosures.md

   - Takes into account the severity of impact and likelihood of exploitation.
 - `check`
   - This field contains a regular expression, which can be used against the reported `web3_clientVersion` of a node.
-If the check matches, the node is with a high likelyhood affected by the vulnerability.
+If the check matches, the node is with a high likelihood affected by the vulnerability.
 - `CVE`
   - The assigned `CVE` identifier, if available (optional)